lfe/lfe/doc/src/lfe_modules.7.md

 ### Setting File and Line

+The same syntax as for module attributes is used for changing the pre-defined macros `FILE` and `LINE`:

 **`(file name line)`**

 ### Types and function specifications

-For a description of these see the `lfe-types` documentation.
+A similar syntax as for module attributes is used for specifying types and function specifications:

 **`(type type-name type-def)`**

 **`(opaque type-name type-def)`**

 **`(spec function function-spec)`**

+For a description of these see the `lfe-types` documentation.

 ### Documentation attributes